SithLor/seap/README.md

 # seap
 A library and application for various things like macros and more.

 **WARNING:** This project involves the use of NTAPI (Windows Native API), which can be unstable and potentially risky.
-Please use caution when running or modifying this code.
-We are not responsible for any damage or issues that may arise from its use.

 ## Installation

 if on Github codespace run this